leonW7/D-Link/README.md

 # D-Link

-Some vulnerabilities for D-Link router
+Some vulnerabilities for D-Link router.

 Product and Firmware: